rvanmaanen/github-copilot-updates/_news/2025-06-27-GitHub-Advisory-Database-by-the-numbers-Known-security-vulnerabilities-and-what-you-can-do-about-them.md

 ---
 layout: "post"
 title: "GitHub Advisory Database by the numbers - Known security vulnerabilities and what you can do about them"
-description: "Use these insights to automate software security (where possible) to keep your projects safe...."
+description: "Use these insights to automate software security (where possible) to keep your projects safe."
 author: "Jonathan Evans"
 excerpt_separator: <!--excerpt_end-->
 canonical_url: "https://github.blog/security/github-advisory-database-by-the-numbers-known-security-vulnerabilities-and-what-you-can-do-about-them/"